Our grants to individuals

 We make grants to individuals in three main areas: helping students with costs; assisting with moving into work; developing exceptional talent.

-Our Grants Programme for Individuals will temporarily close on Friday 16th December until 1st March 2017.
+Our Grants Programme for Students or Moving Into Employment will temporarily close on Friday 16th December until 1st March 2017.
 We won’t be accepting any new applications during this time.
 If you wish to apply for a grant under this programme you can do from 1st March 2017 – please check our website at this time for latest guidance and eligibility criteria.

 Our grant can help with the costs of a first degree or a first vocational (work related) qualification that has a strong likelihood of leading to work.